Squarespace to a headless CMS

 Pricing

-Squarespace migrations vary in scope.
-A 30-page brand site with a handful of blog posts and one collection is one thing.
-A 200-page editorial site with deep custom code, multiple collections, and complex gallery layouts is another.
+Squarespace migrations are priced on how much the export leaves behind.
+A 30-page brand site with one blog and no second language is one thing.
+A 140-page site running two duplicated language trees, several portfolio pages and years of injected code is another.
 The ranges below are where typical projects land.
-Once we scope yours, you get a fixed quote.
+Once the crawl is done, you get a fixed quote.

 Migration project

-• Redirect map for every page and collection item
+• Redirect map for every page, post and gallery item

 • Faithful rebuild in Astro